 Jiu Jitsu for kids is extremely tactile, fun, and engaging.
 Everything is done with partners, and stress tested to ensure you can make it work.
 When a child evolves in Jiu Jitsu, they are doing so through real feedback.

 Belts in Jiu Jitsu are much harder to come by.
-Even though it is much easier for kids to move up ranks than adults, it is still far more difficult than many other styles of martial arts.
+Even though it is far easier for kids to move up ranks than adults, it is still far more difficult than many other styles of martial arts.
 If a child is ranking up in Jiu Jitsu, it is due their constant participation, and skill advancement.
 They don’t just wear the accolades, they feel the improvement.

 There are no 'child Black Belts' in Jiu Jitsu.
 Period.
 You cannot even attain a Blue Belt (first rank after White for adults) until you are 16 years old.
 You cannot be a Black Belt under the age of 19.
 This makes a huge difference for kids.
 Kids are smart, and incredibly aware of status and real achievements.
 They know when they are getting participation trophies vs real rewards for real work.

 Do they play games and have fun?
 Yes, they play games in class, but you won't stay to watch and find your son or daughter playing dodgeball, running around cones, playing tag, or some other unrelated martial art exercise to burn up a majority of the class time.
 The games are all built around fundamental Jiu Jitsu movements that reinforce their skills and build their physical form, and inner self.